History of McDonald's: 1990s

 The first McDonald's Express locations opened in 1991.
 These are smaller-scale prototypes, usually constructed in prefabricated buildings or urban storefronts, that do not feature certain menu items such as milkshakes and Quarter Pounders.

 The first McDonald's in Mainland China opened in Dongmen, Shenzhen in October 1990.

 The Extra Value Meal, a burger, fries and drink combination deal, was introduced from 1993, originally as part of a Jurassic Park tie-in.

 On April 28 and 29, 1992, the Taiwan McDonald's bombings occurred when bombs were planted in or near various McDonald's restaurants in Taiwan as part of an extortion attempt, causing the death of a policeman and injuries to four civilians, including two young children, and the temporary closure of all 57 McDonald's locations in that country.

 A week later on May 7, Sydney River McDonald's murders took place in Sydney River, Nova Scotia, Canada when a botched robbery committed by employee Derek Wood and two accomplices resulted in the murder of three employees, and the permanent disablement of a fourth employee shot in the head.

+On October 12, 1992, Mark Hopkins was electrocuted at McDonald's Manchester Arndale store.

+McDonald's Japan's 1,000th outlet opened in September 1993.
+It plans to boost sales by opening a novelty shop selling T-shirts and cotton kimonos emblazoned with golden arches and McDonald's characters and release a video game featuring Ronald McDonald with Sega Enterprises, Ltd.

+McDonald's expanded in the Middle East in 1993-1994, opening its first stores in Israel and Saudi Arabia followed by Kuwait, Oman, Egypt, Bahrain and the United Arab Emirates.
+In 1995, the first kosher McDonald's restaurant opened in Israel.

+In 1995, the McFlurry was first created by Canadian McDonald's franchise owner, Ron McLellan in Bathurst, New Brunswick.

-In 1997, the first McDonald's outlet in Bolivia was opened in Santa Cruz de la Sierra who in November 2002, McDonald's left Bolivia.
+In 1997, the first McDonald's outlet in Bolivia was opened in Santa Cruz de la Sierra.
+In November 2002, McDonald's closed all its locations in that country, due to cultural rejection from citizens and the government, but especially due to losses from franchisee Arcos Dorados, enabling its exit from the Bolivian market effective November 30, 2002, making Bolivia and Cuba the only Latin American countries without McDonald's.
+Shortly after its closure, rival chain Burger King acquired its locations.

+McDonald's offered pizza options in the 1990s.

 2000s

+More than 11,000 McDonald's locations were opened outside the United States after the conclusion of the 1990s.
 In 2000, a McDonald's in Dearborn, Michigan in Greater Detroit was the first one in Michigan and the only one east of the Mississippi River to offer halal food for Muslim customers.